KARL: Knowledge-Aware Reasoning and Reinforcement Learning for Knowledge-Intensive Visual Grounding: KVG-Bench

 \subsection{Human Evaluation}

-To assess the difficulty of \ourbench, we conducted human evaluations with 11 non-expert volunteers under two experimental settings: Closed-Book (no external resources) and Open-Book (allowing single Wikipedia query per case to simulate expert-level knowledge integration).
+To assess the difficulty of \ourbench, we conducted human evaluations with 11 non-expert volunteers under two experimental settings: Closed-Book (no external resources) and Open-Book (allowing participants to consult Wikipedia once per instance to simulate expert-level knowledge integration).
 Participants were randomly assigned several categories, with each category being evaluated by at least five evaluators to mitigate knowledge bias.
 The evaluation results, as shown in \cref{tab:main_result}, reveal significant performance differences between settings.
 Notably, the Open-Book Setting demonstrated significant performance elevation (78.83\% accuracy) compared to Closed-Book results (56.41\%).
-This validates that \ourbench requires synergistic integration of expert-level knowledge and fine-grained visual comparison, thereby positioning it as a meaningful testbed for advancing cognitive visual perception in MLLMs.
+This validates that \ourbench requires synergistic integration of expert-level knowledge and fine-grained visual comparison, thereby highlighting the importance of integrating domain knowledge with visual grounding.